ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/03_slides/cc1_ws2425_04_slides.md

 ## Package Installations

-For using packages and frameworks, for each project you have
+For using packages and frameworks, for each project you start from scratch, you have

 --
 1. to initialize the npm environment and